Old man quarterbacks Brady and Rodgers face off Sunday - WHIZ News

 Cincinnati (1-3-1) at Indianapolis (3-2)

-The Colts had positive coronavirus tests Friday, putting the status of this game in doubt.
+The Colts had four positive coronavirus tests Friday morning, but the retests came back negative.

 The Bengals have allowed 16 sacks in the past three weeks and have given up a league-high 22 this season.
 Indy’s defense dropped to second in points allowed (17.6) after giving up a season-high 32 last week, but still leads the league with nine interceptions.